QuantumBits/HighFrequencyShitStonks/README.md

         - NOTE: Only UNIQUE emoji need be purchased per message (spamming in a single message won't break the bank)
     - Manufactured emoji stick around as capital
         - Can sell them off, either at a loss directly to bank (~50% current manufacturing cost) or DIRECTLY to another corporation
+    - Make money through all NON-EMOJI characters they type
 - What are the costs associated with running an emoji corporation?
     - Each emoji manufactured costs an amount to produce
         - Can reduce this cost with "Corporate Research" (logarithmic decrease in price)
     - Emoji inventory costs an amount to keep around (disincentivized from just hoarding emoji)
-    - Must issue dividends every week, if any profits
+    - Must issue dividends every week, as percentage of profits

 ## Bots